 Expanding your business abroad

-These are easy to set up and close down, they retain the UK company name and are controlled by the UK company.
-Whilst local laws vary, the operation of a branch office normally involves local taxation of branch profits and on the income of its employees and requires careful consideration of the remission of profits to the UK.
-Establishment of a branch office will normally also involve registration with the local companies registry.
-It should be noted that some countries restrict the ownership of property by branch offices
+Branch Office : These are easy to set up and close down, they retain the UK company name and are controlled by the UK company.
+Local laws vary but a branch office normally involves local taxation of branch profits and on the income of its employees, and it requires careful consideration of the remission of profits to the UK.
+A branch office normally needs to be registered with the local companies registry.
+Some countries restrict the ownership of property by branch offices

-This is a separate and distinct corporate entity which you may either set up in accordance alone or as a joint venture with local partners.
-In both cases, consideration will have to be given, to local regulatory and tax requirements including:
+Subsidiary or Joint Venture: This is a separate and distinct corporate entity set up by you alone or as a joint venture with local partners.
+Consideration has to be given to local regulatory and tax requirements including:

 In all cases, legal and financial advice in the jurisdiction concerned is of prime importance in establishing any such entity.